CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ---
 The *What Just Happened* (WJH) feature, available on NVIDIA Spectrum switches, streams detailed and contextual telemetry data for analysis.
 This provides real-time visibility into problems in the network, such as hardware packet drops due to buffer congestion, incorrect routing, and ACL or layer 1 problems.

-You must have Cumulus Linux 4.4.0 or later to use this feature.
-SONiC is not supported.

 For a list of supported WJH events, refer to the {{<link title="WJH Event Messages Reference">}}.

-To use a gNMI client to export WJH data to a collector, refer to {{<link title="gNMI Streaming#collect-wjh-data-using-gnmi" text="Collect WJH Data Using gNMI.">}}
+To use a gNMI client to export WJH data to a collector, refer to {{<link title="gNMI Streaming#collect-wjh-data-using-gnmi" text="Collect WJH Data with gNMI.">}}

 {{<notice info>}}

 WJH is only supported on NVIDIA Spectrum switches.
-WJH latency and congestion threshold configuration is supported on NVIDIA Spectrum 2 switches and above.
+WJH latency and congestion monitoring is supported on NVIDIA Spectrum 2 switches and above.
+WJH requires Cumulus Linux 4.4.0 or later.
+SONiC is not supported.

 {{</notice>}}